-- Make sure your doctor knows if you are breastfeeding.
-Tell your doctor if you have kidney disease, asthma, seizures, or problems with your blood (such as anemia).
-Your doctor will need to know if you have a history of problems with your mouth or teeth (such as gum disease).
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, heart disease, parathyroid problems, or a history of thyroid surgery.
+Tell your doctor if you have anemia, cancer, dehydration, a mineral imbalance, or a history of problems with your mouth or teeth (such as gum disease or dentures).
 Make sure your doctor knows if you have been treated with a bisphosphonate medicine in the past.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
-You should avoid having major dental work done while you are being treated with this medicine.
+Try to avoid major dental work, such as dental surgery, while you are being treated with this medicine.

 - Your doctor will need to check your blood or urine at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blood in the urine, lower back pain, side pain, or sharp back pain just below the ribs

 - Confusion, mental changes, unusual tiredness or weakness, muscle spasms or stiffness

 - Decrease in how much or how often you urinate, burning or painful urination